mkolodii/Portfolio/README.md

 9) SOP for campfire starting.
 Formatted as a regulated-industry compliant document.

+10) A step-by-step tutorial informing a youth leader how to prepare and use a screen printer in order to design clothing.

-10) How to get started with Adobe InDesign tutorial.
+11) How to get started with Adobe InDesign tutorial.
 Designed as an onboarding document for newly hired virtual teachers.